GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/php/index.md

 $oxdObject->oxd_client_secret = $register_site->getResponse_client_secret();
 ```

-### Get Client Token
+#### Get Client Token

 The `get_client_token` method is used to get a token which is sent as input parameter for other methods when the `protect_commands_with_access_token` is enabled in oxd-server.

 **Parameters:**

 - client_id: Client ID from OpenID Connect Provider (OP).
-Should be passed with the Client Secret
+Should be passed with the Client Secret.
 - client_secret: Client Secret from OpenID Connect Provider (OP).
-Should be passed with the Client ID
+Should be passed with the Client ID.
 - op_host: URL of the OpenID Connect Provider (OP)
 - op_discovery_path: (Optional) Path to discovery document.
 For example if it's https://client.example.com/.well-known/openid-configuration then path is blank .
 But if it is https://client.example.com/oxauth/.well-known/openid-configurationthen path its oxauth
 - scope: (Optional) A scope is an indication by the client that it wants to access some resource provided by the OpenID Connect Provider (OP)
-- oxd_host_port: (Optional) 'oxd port number' for oxd-server type (Required if oxd-server is used)
+- oxd_host_port: (Optional) oxd port number for oxd-server type (Required if oxd-server is used)
-- config: (Optional) 'oxd-https-extension config' for oxd-https-extension type.
+- config: (Optional) oxd-https-extension configuration for oxd-https-extension type.
 It is an array returned by "oxdlibrary/oxdHttpConfig.php" file (Required if oxd-https-extension is used)

 **Request:**